SpindlySpider/UoP-AI-CW/nn/design_process.md

 Hello, quick document to describe descisions made. will need to be refactored.

+# TODO
+- [ ] refactor / improve this doc and add it to main readme
+- [ ] maybe change `load_and_predict.py` into predict.py or somthing where you can load NN weights
+- [ ] still has an issue of output size = batch size and predict is 3 x outputs - fix this
+- [ ] get custom types from GA as well as target_sol. moved the files in here for convience but they really should be taken from GA source.

 # Initial working NN
 At git commit: `60a8dce3073c4a276c082b58b9cf7bf2f73d5374` Has batch sizes so we can train using mini batches which reduces overfitting.